-A. The advertiser shall submit its written response and accompany exhibits that provide substantiation for any advertising claims or representations challenged, any objections it may have to the proceedings on jurisdictional grounds, as defined in Sections 2.1(C)(1), together with copies of all advertising, in any medium, that is related to the campaign that includes the challenged advertising through NAD's online portal (https://portal.bbbnp.org).
-A hard copy of the advertiser's submission need only be mailed to NAD upon request.
+A. The advertiser shall submit its written response and accompany exhibits that provide substantiation for any advertising claims or representations challenged, any objections it may have to the proceedings on jurisdictional grounds, as defined in Sections 2.1(C)(1), together with copies of all advertising, in any medium, that is related to the campaign that includes the challenged advertising through NAD's online portal (https://portal.bbbnp.org/).
 In complex track cases, where the advertiser's written response to the challenger has redacted confidential material, the advertiser shall include, as a separate exhibit, a comprehensive summary of the redacted information in the manner set forth in Section 2.1(G)(4).
 The advertiser shall upload both the redacted and unredacted versions of the written response as well as the separate comprehensive summary, sharing only the unredacted version with the challenger as provided through the portal.